RXNT/react-json-schema-form-extras/README.md

  ### Properties

- All properties that you specify under `typeaheadOptions` will be used in the original project.
+ All properties that you specify under `typeahead` will be used in the original project.
  Additionally, there are few project specific properties
  - `labelKey` have more flexibility in configuration
   - `labelKey` `string` used a labelKey in [typeahead](https://github.com/ericgio/react-bootstrap-typeahead) project